DoranLyong/ImageNet2012-download/README.md

 The official download link is expired now :cry:.
 However, we can download the dataset through Torrent. </br>

-:exclamation: check more information from https://image-net.org/ , if you need
+:exclamation: check more information from https://image-net.org/ , if you need.

 ## Download data